7 Things To Do When Moving Out Of Your Student House

 - Make sure all your bills are paid

 Sounds obvious but between the end of year house parties, duvet days and trips to the park it’s often easy to forget that all-important task of actually settling up outstanding bills.
 Your landlord has the legal right to use your deposit for any unpaid charges and bills so make sure you pay off utility bills and any service fees and let your providers know that you are moving out (give them plenty of notice to arrange a final bill).
+It's the perfect time to get set-up for your next tenancy too - The Bunch can get everything set-up ready for arrival at your new pad.

 - Get your deposit back!